piisa/pii-data/README.md

 ## Data structures

-Two main data types are defined: PII Source Documents and PII Collections
+Two main data types are defined: PII Source Documents and PII Collections.
+There is also a Source Document data type.

 ### PII Source Document